 EU Regulations should apply only in situations where links exist with the EU.
 The European Union will refrain from adopting legislative instruments that, having extra-territorial application, would be in breach of international law.
-In general, EU Regulations shall apply:
+In general, EU Regulations shall apply:26

-- Within the territory of the European Union, including its airspace.
+- Within the territory of the European Union, including its airspace27.

-&lt;sup>25 See also Section 15.
+24 See also Section 15.
 Lists - Databases for consolidated lists of financial sanctions targets.

-&lt;sup>26 The law or the Grand-Ducal Regulation will enter into force four full days after its publication, including the publication date, unless it states a longer or shorter deadline.
+25 The law or the Grand-Ducal Regulation will enter into force four full days after its publication, including the publication date, unless it states a longer or shorter deadline.

-&lt;sup>27 Also see the "Guidelines on implementation and evaluation of restrictive measures (sanctions) in the framework of the EU Common Foreign and Security Policy", Section II-J (Jurisdiction), paragraphs 51 and 52.
+26 Also see the "Guidelines on implementation and evaluation of restrictive measures (sanctions) in the framework of the EU Common Foreign and Security Policy", Section II-J (Jurisdiction), paragraphs 51 and 52.

-&lt;sup>28 Territory of the Union → The Territory of the Union means the territories of the Member States to which the Treaty on European Union and the Treaty on the Functioning of the European Union is applicable, under the conditions laid down in the Treatys, including the airspace of the Member States.
-Territories that are expressly
+27 Territory of the Union \Rightarrow The Territory of the Union means the territories of the Member States to which the Treaty on European Union and the Treaty on the Functioning of the European Union is applicable, under the

 - On board of any aircraft or any vessel under the jurisdiction of a Member State.
-It therefore follows that natural and legal persons, entities or groups falling within the scope of the EU Regulation and which own or control vessels or aircraft registered outside the European Union must make every effort to ensure that such vessels or aircraft comply with the EU Regulations. - To any person inside or outside the territory of the European Union who is a national of a Member State. - To any legal person, entity or group, within or outside the European Union, which is incorporated or constituted under the law of a Member State. - To any legal person, entity or group in respect of any business concluded in whole or in part within the European Union.
+It therefore follows that natural and legal persons, entities or groups falling within the scope of the EU Regulation and which own or control vessels or aircraft registered outside the European Union must make every effort to ensure that such vessels or aircraft comply with the EU Regulations. - To any person inside or outside the territory of the European Union who is a national of a Member State. - To any legal person, entity or group, within or outside the European Union, which is incorporated or constituted under the law of a Member State28. - To any legal person, entity or group in respect of any business concluded in whole or in part within the European Union.
 It follows that any non-European legal person, entity or group established in a non-European country must apply EU Regulations in respect of any business carried out in whole or in part within the European Union.
 Any other interpretation would mean allowing the non-European entity to conduct a transaction in the EU that is prohibited to EU citizens.